 (c) arrange for financial accommodation;

-“the Account” means the Western Australian Building Management Authority Account continued in existence by section 9E(1);
+the Account means the Western Australian Building Management Authority Account continued in existence by section 9E(1);

-“the Building Management Authority” means the body corporate called the Western Australian Building Management Authority continued in existence by section 9B(1).
+the Building Management Authority means the body corporate called the Western Australian Building Management Authority continued in existence by section 9B(1).

 [Section 9A inserted by No. 123 of 1984 s.
 4; amended by No. 59 of 1994 s.
 5.]